hashicorp/terraform-provider-google/website/docs/r/compute_health_check.html.markdown

   If not specified, HTTP2 health check follows behavior specified in `port` and `portName` fields.
   Possible values are `USE_FIXED_PORT`, `USE_NAMED_PORT`, and `USE_SERVING_PORT`.

+The `grpc_health_check` block supports:

+* `port` -
+  (Optional)
+  The port number for the health check request.
+  Must be specified if portName and portSpecification are not set or if port_specification is USE_FIXED_PORT.
+Valid values are 1 through 65535.

+* `port_name` -
+  (Optional)
+  Port name as defined in InstanceGroup#NamedPort#name.
+If both port and port_name are defined, port takes precedence.

+* `port_specification` -
+  (Optional)
+  Specifies how port is selected for health checking, can be one of the following values:
+    * `USE_FIXED_PORT`: The port number in `port` is used for health checking.
+    * `USE_NAMED_PORT`: The `portName` is used for health checking.
+    * `USE_SERVING_PORT`: For NetworkEndpointGroup, the port specified for each network endpoint is used for health checking.
+For other backends, the port or named port specified in the Backend Service is used for health checking.
+  If not specified, gRPC health check follows behavior specified in `port` and `portName` fields.
+  Possible values are `USE_FIXED_PORT`, `USE_NAMED_PORT`, and `USE_SERVING_PORT`.

+* `grpc_service_name` -
+  (Optional)
+  The gRPC service name for the health check.
+  The value of grpcServiceName has the following meanings by convention:
+    - Empty serviceName means the overall status of all services at the backend.
+    - Non-empty serviceName means the health of that gRPC service, as defined by the owner of the service.
+  The grpcServiceName can only be ASCII.

 ## Attributes Reference